 Overview

-A Computed Tomography (CT) scan, also called a CAT scan, uses x-rays and a computer to create cross-section images of your spine or brain.
+A computed tomography (CT) scan is a noninvasive diagnostic test that uses x-rays and a computer to create images of the body.
 It allows your doctor to view your spine or brain in slices, as if it were sliced layer-by-layer and a picture taken of each slice.
-It may or may not be performed with a "dye" injected into your bloodstream.
-This test is most often used to help your doctor diagnose tumors, hemorrhages, head injuries, and bone abnormalities.
+This test can help diagnose tumors, hemorrhages, head injuries, and bone abnormalities.

 What does a CT show?

-CT scans are very good at showing bone, soft tissue, and blood vessels.
+CT scans are very good at showing bone, soft tissue, and blood vessels (Fig. 1).
 While an MRI takes excellent pictures of soft tissue and blood vessels, a CT scan shows bone much better, so it's often used to image the spine and skull.
-It's also used to view the inner ear and sinuses because these areas are made up of soft tissue and very fine bones (Fig. 1).
+It's also used to view the inner ear and sinuses because these areas are made of very fine bones.

 Other detailed cross sections can be taken of the brain, vessels of the brain, neck, shoulders, spine, discs, spinal cord, and vessels of the spine.
 A CT scan can help your doctor diagnose many conditions including: